Kauffman states and Heegaard diagrams for tangles: Introduction

 Unfortunately, the symmetry relations for $\HFT$ are not enough to prove the conjecture.
 This is because, unlike $\nabla_T^s$, $\HFT$ \emph{alone} is insufficient to state a glueing formula.
-In general, one can upgrade $\HFT$ to a glueable theory by using Zarev's bordered sutured theory~\cite{Zarev}.
-This approach is described in my PhD thesis \cite[section~II.3]{thesis}.
-For 4-ended tangles, one can define a slightly different glueing structure, which turns out to be very similar to Hanselman, J.\,Rasmussen and Watson's Heegaard Floer invariants for 3-manifolds with torus boundary~\cite{HRW}.
-This approach is described in \cite[chapter~III]{thesis} and will be the subject of the forthcoming, separate paper~\cite{pqMod}.
+In general, $\HFT$ can be upgraded to a glueable theory by modifying its differential.
+This approach is described in my PhD thesis \cite[section~II.3]{thesis} and uses more complicated arc diagrams from Zarev's bordered sutured theory~\cite{ZarevThesis}.
+For 4-ended tangles, one can define a slightly different glueing structure, which turns out to be very similar to Hanselman, J.\,Rasmussen and Watson's immersed curve invariant for 3-manifolds with torus boundary~\cite{HRW}.
+This approach is described in~\cite{pqMod}, building on~\cite[chapter~III]{thesis}.